elliottpolk/peppermint-sparkles/README.md

 * [bolt datastore](https://github.com/boltdb/bolt)
 * [redis](https://redis.io/)

-The purpose of **_peppermint-sparkles_** is to provide a configuration / secrets service for services with encryption in mind.
+The purpose of **_peppermint-sparkles_** is to provide a configuration / secrets service, _for_ services, with encryption in mind.
 Each _secret_ is stored against a **sha256** key based on an application name and environment.
-Note, encrytion is **_on_** by default. `-encrypt=false` must be used to _not_ encrypt a value.
+Note, encrytion is **_on_** by default. `-encrypt=false` must be used if there is a desire to _not_ encrypt a value.

-Currently, for encrypted data uses [PGP](http://www.pgpi.org/doc/pgpintro/) encryption with a generated, base64 encoded, UUIDv4.
-The encryption token is **_not_** stored anywhere within the **_peppermint-sparkles_** service or datastore.
-If the token is not provided by the user, it is generated client-side at the time of encryption and displayed once the configuration has been stored.
-If the token is lost, it **_can not_** be recovered nor can the data.
-The tokens must be stored in a safe place and redundancy is recommended to prevent any lost configuration / secret data.
+Currently, encrypted data uses [PGP](http://www.pgpi.org/doc/pgpintro/) encryption.
+If a token/passphrase is not provided by the user, a base64 encoded UUIDv4 is generated client-side at the time of encryption and displayed **_only_** once the configuration has been successfully stored.
+The encryption token is **_not_** stored anywhere within the **_peppermint-sparkles_** client, service, or datastore.
+If the token is lost, it **_can not_** be recovered nor can the data encrypted with said token.
+The tokens must be stored in a safe, secure place and redundancy is recommended to prevent any lost configuration / secret data.
 It is also _not_ advised to reuse the same token for multiple environments and / or configurations.

 **_NOTE_**: By design, there is no option to list out all apps / secrets.
-A request to the service **_must_** include the app name at a minimum.
+A request to the service **_must_** include the secret ID or the app name / environment combination.

 ---